MR

 Check it out

-Foresters Financial is a 150-year-old Canadian life insurance company, based in Toronto.
-In 2020, the company merged with Canada Protection Plan.
+Foresters Financial is a 150-year-old Canadian life insurance company based in Toronto.
+In 2020, the company merged with the Canada Protection Plan.

-Foresters offer a pure term life insurance product that is renewable and convertible to permanent life insurance policies, without any medical underwriting.
+Foresters offers a pure-term life insurance product that is renewable and convertible to permanent life insurance policies without any medical underwriting.

 Their insurance products are excellent for meeting your changing financial needs.
-They also offer optional riders for accidental death benefit, children insurance riders, and waiver of premiums.
+They also offer optional riders for accidental death benefits, children insurance riders, and waiver of premiums.

 Pros